ymiuraaa/ymiuraaa.github.io/content/projects.md

 This is a visualization of the A* search algorithm.
 The heuristic I used is based on the euclidian distance from the goal coordinate.
 It's just a simple 2D map, so A* works for this purpose.
 I think I'll eventually make it so you can select various algorithms (DFS, BFS, Djikstra, RRT, D*, etc.)
 But this is one thing I used to brush up on my data structures and algorithms skills.

-(screen recording coming soon)
+The screen recording below is a demo of the A* algorithm being used for path planning.

 <div>
     <a class="imglink" href="/img/a-star.mp4" target="_blank" width="100%">
         <video width="100%" controls autoplay>